You are here

 - 90-Day Maximum Waiting Period

-Beginning January 1, 2014, individuals who are eligible for employer-provided health coverage will not have to wait more than 90 days to begin coverage.
-The IRS has provided temporary guidance on how employers should apply the 90-day rule and is expected to provide more information in the near future clarifying these rules.
+As of January 1, 2014, individuals who are eligible for health coverage will not have to wait more than 90 days to begin coverage.
+HHS, IRS, and the Department of Labor have issued final rules on how employers should apply the 90-day rule.

 - Workplace Wellness Programs

-Find and compare health plans for your employees.
+Find and compare Marketplace health plans in your area by using this interactive tool at Healthcare.gov.

 Timeline of Provisions